-There is a 10-minute monitored break between the multiple-choice and free-response sections.
-The exam room must remain supervised during the break.
-Students can't make any phone calls, reference textbooks or notes, or consult with teachers or students about the exam during the break.
-They can't send text messages, check email, use a social networking site, or access electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, etc.), cameras or other photographic equipment, devices that can access the internet, or any other electronic or communication devices.
-Students may have a drink or a snack at this time.
-Students may not leave the designated area without permission.
-If you have an additional proctor, the bathrooms should be checked during and after the break.
+- Students are not permitted to make any phone calls, reference textbooks or notes, or consult with teachers or students about the exam during break. - Students are not permitted to send text messages, check email, use a social networking site, or access electronic equipment (phones, smartwatches, or wearable technology of any kind, laptops, tablet computers, Bluetooth devices, portable listening or recording devices-MP3 player, iPod, etc.-cameras or photographic equipment, devices that can access the internet, separate timers of any type, and any other electronic or communication devices). - Students may have a drink or snack at this time. - Students may not leave the designated area without permission. - If you have an additional proctor, the bathrooms should be checked during and after the break. - Make sure students return to assigned seats after break.